davydos/vividwealth-app/workflow_state.md

    - ❌ Build Preview: Failed with "eas.json is not valid. - 'hooks' is not allowed"
    - ⏹️ Create Status Check: Not reached

-**Error Details:**
-- The build-test job failed because `eas.json` is not valid - specifically, the "hooks" property is not allowed
-- This is likely due to a schema validation error in the Expo Application Services configuration
-- The issue is unrelated to our authentication and cache fixes

 **Improvements Since Last Run:**
 - ✅ Fixed linting issues: Converted `require()` to ES6 import in Loader.tsx
 - ✅ Fixed escaped apostrophe in ErrorBoundary.tsx by replacing `We're` with `We&apos;re`